-Science tells us that to stay under 2°C of average global warming above pre-Industrial temperatures, the global economy must go carbon negative—drawing down more greenhouse gases than we pump into the atmosphere—some time after mid-century.
+Science tells us that to stay under 2°C of average global warming above pre-Industrial temperatures, the global economy must go carbon negative—drawing down more greenhouse gases than we pump into the atmosphere.

 This challenge may yet be humanity’s greatest, a moonshot for the climate.
 We must meet the growing global demand for “reliable and affordable power”, while achieving net-zero emissions through technological breakthroughs.